Tandy Warnow: Research and career

+In 2024, Warnow and colleagues Donald Ringe, Steven N. Evans, and Marc Canby, published work on modeling lexical polymorphism in languages, and used this to estimate a new Indo-European tree.

 In 2009, Warnow and her colleagues released their SATé software for co-estimating biological multiple sequence alignments and evolutionary trees.
 Their software is based less strongly on firm mathematical principles than some previous co-estimation methods (such as BAli-Phy), but is significantly faster, allowing the fast construction of highly accurate trees and alignments for thousands of species.
 In comparison, the slow performance of previous methods limited them to only comparing dozens of species at a time.

-Her work since 2014 has focused on three topics: scaling multiple sequence alignments to ultra-large datasets, species tree estimation using multiple genes (and addressing gene tree heterogeneity due to incomplete lineage sorting), and metagenomics.
+Her computational biology work since 2014 has focused on three topics: scaling multiple sequence alignments to ultra-large datasets, species tree estimation using multiple genes (and addressing gene tree heterogeneity due to incomplete lineage sorting), and metagenomics.
 Her major contributions in these topics include the PASTA method for co-estimation of alignments and trees, which improves on SATé, and can produce highly accurate alignments with up to 1,000,000 sequences.
 She has also developed the ASTRAL method for species tree estimation, which is a statistically consistent method for constructing species trees in the presence of incomplete lineage sorting.

+Within microbiome analysis, Warnow has contributed the TIPP family of methods for abundance profiling and species detection, which operate using statistical learning and machine learning methods for remote homology detection, multiple sequence alignment, and phylogenetic placement.
+This work includes TIPP3, which was shown to provide improved accuracy for abundance profiling, and TIPP-SD, which showed improved accuracy for detecting species in microbiome samples.

 Awards and honors

 Warnow was named a Grainger Distinguished Chair in Engineering in 2020 and Founder Professor of Engineering in 2014 (both at UIUC), and the David Bruton Jr. Centennial Professorship in Computer Science at the University of Texas at Austin in 2010.

 Warnow also received a John Simon Guggenheim Foundation Fellowship in 2011, a Radcliffe Institute Fellowship in 2003, a David and Lucile Packard Foundation Fellowship in 1996, and the NSF Young Investigator Award in 1994.

 In 2015, she was named a Fellow of Association for Computing Machinery (ACM) "For contributions to mathematical theory, algorithms, and software for large-scale molecular phylogenetics and historical linguistics".
 In 2017, she was elected as a Fellow of the International Society for Computational Biology (ISCB).

 She was named to the 2021 class of Fellows of the American Association for the Advancement of Science.

+She received the ISCB Senior Scientist Award in 2024, and was elected Treasurer of the ISCB in 2025.

+She was elected a Member of the American Academy of Arts and Sciences in 2026..